jorgebaccauis/jessicaescobar21.github.io/README.md

 or using pip install and the required file.

 # Data
-This work uses the following three datasets.
+This work uses the following dataset.
 Please download the datasets and store them it correctly in the corresponding dataset folder (Train/Test).
-- *MNIST dataset*: Provided in the `dataset/MNIST` folder.
 - [*ARAD hyperspectral dataset:*](https://competitions.codalab.org/competitions/22225) It contains 450 hyperspectral training images and 10 validation images.
 The dataset  is available on the [challenge track websites](https://competitions.codalab.org/competitions/22225).
 Note that registration is required to access data.
-- [*NYU Depth Dataset:*](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) It contains 1449 RGB images.
-We use a depth map of 15 discretization levels and its semantic labels for 13 classes.
-A Matlab function to convert to 15 discretization levels is provided in the `dataset/NYU` folder.

 ## Structure of directories